epwalsh/obsidian.nvim/README.md

     },
   },

-  -- Optional, customize how names/IDs for new notes are created.
-This is equivalent to the default -- implementation. note_id_func = function(title)
+  -- Optional, customize how names/IDs for new notes are created. note_id_func = function(title)
     -- Create note IDs in a Zettelkasten format with a timestamp and a suffix.
     -- In this case a note with the title 'My new note' will be given an ID that looks